 When it comes to plantar fasciitis relief, Aetrex is in a class of its own.
 Aetrex Orthotics are specifically engineered to provide premium arch support that helps to properly align your foot.
 This alignment is crucial because it distributes pressure evenly across your foot and helps prevent the plantar fascia from overstretching with each step.
 What truly sets Aetrex apart is its signature arch support, which is designed to biomechanically support your foot and help relieve pain.
 For an even more personalized approach, Aetrex’s advanced foot scanners can give you a precise reading of your foot’s unique pressure points and arch type, ensuring you find the perfect orthotic for your needs.

-Tread Labs Stride: For a Custom Arch Fit
+Tread Labs Stride: For a Personalized Arch Fit

 Tread Labs offers a semi-customizable approach to insoles.
 Their main selling point is that their insoles come in four different arch heights, allowing you to choose the one that best matches the natural curve of your foot.
 This can be a great feature if you know you have particularly high or low arches and struggle with one-size-fits-all solutions.
 Getting the right arch height is important for providing targeted support.
 However, selecting the correct height on your own can sometimes be a bit of guesswork compared to getting a precise recommendation from a system like the Aetrex Orthotic Finder.